whisthq/whist/ecs-host-service/README.md

 ## Publishing

 This service gets automatically published with every push to `master` by a GitHub Actions workflow which uploads the executable to an S3 bucket, `fractal-ecs-host-service`, from which a script in the User Data section of the Fractal AMIs pulls the service into the EC2 instances deployed.
 Pushing to `master` will also trigger an automated Sentry release through GitHub Actions, and our following Sentry logs will be tagged with this release.
 For more details, see `.github/workflows/publish-build.yml` and `.github/workflows/sentry-release.yml`.

+Task definitions for all currently supported apps get automatically published to AWS ECS through the `build-and-publish.yml` GitHub Actions workflow.
+See `build-and-publish.yml` for the exact list of applications and AWS regions supported.